particle-iot/docs/src/content/en/shared/build.md

 Particle Build starts with the navigation bar on the left.
 On the top, there are three buttons, which serve important functions:

-- **Flash**: Flashes the current code to the Core.
-This initiates an *over-the-air firmware update* and loads the new software onto your Core.
+- **Flash**: Flashes the current code to the device.
+This initiates an *over-the-air firmware update* and loads the new software onto your device.
-- **Verify**: This compiles your code without actually flashing it to the Core; if there are any errors in your code, they will be shown in the debug console on the bottom of the screen.
+- **Verify**: This compiles your code without actually flashing it to the device; if there are any errors in your code, they will be shown in the debug console on the bottom of the screen.
 - **Save**: Saves any changes you've made to your code.